An introduction to research methods that could be used for investigating a topic or issue related to business and innovation.

 6 Descriptive Statistics

-Summarizing and visualizing data sets; Exploring the relationships between variables.
+Summarising and visualising data sets.
+Exploring the relationships between variables.

 Teaching and Learning Work Loads